When customers buy your competitor’s product… and then buy yours

 4 Sub-lesson: Always ask about adjacent products and behaviors.
 Wherever they found What’s Up Gold, maybe they could have found us too.

-So while you’re worried about SEO optimization and AdWords positioning, it’s easy to forget that the magazine you take into the stall for 20 minutes of solace and personal time and space might be the best medium of all.
+So while you’re worried about SEO optimization and AdWords positioning, it’s easy to overlook the magazine you take into the stall for 20 minutes of solace.

-And yes, we later went to the bathroom to see what magazines were there.
+And yes, we later went to the bathroom to see which magazines were there.
 And then we advertised in them.
-And that worked.
-The things we do for “success”.
-And you thought it was a good thing that magazines are dead!
+And it worked.
+The things we do for success.

-We learned something that day about our own product.
-We learned that we could learn things even when we asked about a different product, as long as we were learning more about the life of the customer, even though it wasn’t directly about our product or our competitors or our market or any of those traditional things that you interview customers about.
+Oddly, we learned a lot about the customer even though it wasn’t questions about our product.
+We learned things when we asked about other products, as long as we were learning about the life of the customer.
+Maybe the customer was more honest than usual, exactly because it wasn’t about us.
 We learned about a magazine we needed to advertise in.
 We learned customers would buy two pieces of software to solve the same problem.

 And we learned about the credit card limit.
 So we changed the sales pitch on the fly.
 We came in expecting to pitch a $10,000 package.
-Instead, we said: “You could buy just $500 worth of stuff from us today, and see whether you like it.”
-Maybe they’d give it a try if it was “free.”
-They did.
+Instead, we said: “You could just buy $500 worth of stuff from us today.
+See whether you like it.”
+Would they give it a try if it were free?
+Yes they would.

 Each month they bought a little more.
 They were hooked—the product was good!—so they bought in a manner that was convenient for them.

-That was 20 years ago, and SaaS software is different, and markets are different, and customer expectations are different, and budgets are different, but the fundamental lessons of learning about your customer, are lessons for the ages.
+That was 20 years ago, and SaaS software is different, and markets are different, and customer expectations are different, and budgets are different, and AI is different, but what remains the same are the fundamental lessons of learning from your customers, and making things they want to buy.